papermerge/auth-server/README.md

 ## Usage

-In order run authentication server you need to provide it with at least two configuration settings:
+In order use authentication server you need to provide it with at least two configuration settings:
 1. a secret (used to sign token)
 2. access to database which contains one single table `core_user`.